awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 An endpoint URL that is AWS Region–independent\.

 **max\_rows\_per\_batch**
 The maximum number of rows per batch for batch\-mode processing\.
-For more information, see [Optimizing batch\-mode execution for Aurora Machine Learning function calls](#postgresql-ml-batch-mode)\.
+For more information, see [Optimizing batch\-mode execution for Aurora machine learning function calls](#postgresql-ml-batch-mode)\.

 **model\_input**
 One or more input parameters for the ML model\.
 These can be any data type\.